arobavet/Microsoft365DSC/docs/docs/user-guide/get-started/authentication-and-permissions.md

 Register-PnPAzureADApp -ApplicationName TestApp2 -Tenant contoso.onmicrosoft.com -OutPath C:\DSC -CertificatePassword (ConvertTo-SecureString -String "password" -AsPlainText -Force) -Store CurrentUser -Scopes "SPO.Sites.FullControl.All"
 ```

-This cmdlet will open a dialog box to authenticate to Azure AD and grant admin consent once its created the AzureAD app.
+This cmdlet will open a dialog box to authenticate to Entra ID and grant admin consent once its created the AzureAD app.
 It will also install
 the certificate in current user store and output a PFX file in the C:\DSC directory.
 If you plan to use the certificate thumbprint option when using
 DSC by default the LCM runs under the system account so easiest option to install in cert store is by using [PSExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec).
 To install certificate under system account using PSExec run the following: